 The CEO may grant a driver’s licence to a person who still holds a foreign driving authorisation if the person satisfies the CEO that the person reasonably expects to drive under that authorisation in a place that is governed by the law under which the authorisation was granted.

-59. Recognising other Australian jurisdiction’s driving authorisations
+59. Recognition of other Australian jurisdictions’ driving authorisations: general

-(1) The CEO must recognise a licence or other authorisation granted to a person under the law of another jurisdiction authorising the person to drive a motor vehicle on a road whether or not solely for the purpose of learning to drive it (another jurisdiction’s driving authorisation).
+(1) The CEO must recognise under this subregulation a licence or other authorisation granted to a person under the law of another jurisdiction authorising the person to drive a motor vehicle on a road whether or not solely for the purpose of learning to drive it (another jurisdiction’s driving authorisation).

-(2) If the CEO recognises another jurisdiction’s driving authorisation, the CEO must also recognise any condition to which the authorisation is subject that is capable of applying in this State.
+(2) If the CEO recognises another jurisdiction’s driving authorisation under subregulation (1), the CEO must also recognise any condition to which the authorisation is subject that is capable of applying in this State.

+(3) Despite subregulation (1), another jurisdiction’s driving authorisation must not be recognised under that subregulation in any period during which it is recognised under regulation 60A(2) or 60B(2).

+(4) Subregulation (3) does not prevent another jurisdiction’s driving authorisation from being recognised under subregulation (1) after the end of any period during which it is recognised under regulation 60A(2) or 60B(2).

+[Regulation 59 amended: SL 2022/147 r.
+6.]

-60. Recognising foreign driving authorisation
+60. Recognition of foreign driving authorisations: general

-(1) The CEO must recognise an authorisation granted to a person under a foreign law authorising the person to drive a motor vehicle on a road (a foreign driving authorisation).
+(1) The CEO must recognise under this subregulation an authorisation granted to a person under a foreign law authorising the person to drive a motor vehicle on a road (a foreign driving authorisation).

 (2) In subregulation (1) —

-foreign law means the law of an external Territory, as defined in the Acts Interpretation Act 1901 (Commonwealth) section 2B, or the law of another country.
+foreign law means the law of an external Territory or the law of another country.

-(3) Subregulation (1) does not apply to an authorisation to drive a vehicle solely for the purpose of learning to drive it unless it is granted under a law of an external Territory referred to in subregulation (2) or of New Zealand.
+(3) Subregulation (1) does not apply to an authorisation to drive a vehicle solely for the purpose of learning to drive it unless it is granted under a law of an external Territory or of New Zealand.

-(4) If the CEO recognises a foreign driving authorisation, the CEO must also recognise any condition to which the authorisation is subject that is capable of applying in this State.
+(4) If the CEO recognises a foreign driving authorisation under subregulation (1), the CEO must also recognise any condition to which the authorisation is subject that is capable of applying in this State.